datawire/datawire-connect/docs/cli/inviteUser.rst

 If this option is specified, the user cannot create or use services within the organization.

-..
+.. ifconfig:: 'draft' in conditions

-   JMK what can they do? currently users cannot see services they did not create let alone get tokens for them, although I think they should be able to see and get tokens for all services within their organization.
+   [[JMK what can they do? currently users cannot see services they did not create let alone get tokens for them, although I think they should be able to see and get tokens for all services within their organization.]]

 --verify
 &&&&&&&&